Nano coating offers protection down to the nanoscale

-- Glass/ceramic coating – Based on silicon dioxide, this coating is used for its scratch resistance, hardness, heat resistance, electrical insulation, and weather resistance.
-Ceramic coatings are also hydrophobic.
+- Glass/ceramic – Based on silicon dioxide, this coating is used for its scratch resistance, hardness, heat resistance, electrical insulation, and weather resistance.
+Ceramic coatings also act as a hydrophobic coating.
 Ceramic coatings are particularly used for automotive finishes, anti-graffiti, and medical devices.

 Step 2: Choosing the coating type for your needs

 Once you understand the kind of protection you need, you can choose a coating.
 Below is a helpful table outlining the various protective properties of the coatings by ingredient.

 Even though nano coatings are suitable for almost any substrate, not every coating adheres to all substrates.
 The optimal adherence is created by adding ingredients that support adhering to the wished material such as smooth metal or porous concrete.
 Therefore, the products are also often named according to the substrate they are suitable for: for example Nano Concrete, Nano Plastic and so on.

 Example: Mavro International offers a strong Nitoguard Plastic, which protects smooth plastic surfaces and makes the chemical resistant.
 Nitoguard Stone, for its part is developed for porous stone-like materials, and it works as a sealer on concrete, stone and minerals.